fidelitousone/researchpal-sprint2/README.md

 * The user cannotcompletely delete a citation without deleting the source information, instead, a citation can be deactivated before downloading, deactivated citations will not be inclued in the download.

 ## Linting
-- We have one pylint warning where the `Sources` model was not used in `app.py`.
-This table was not used yet because it will be implemented during Sprint 2.
-- ESLint returned 28 errors.
-Most of them are due to `react-bootstrap` being installed under devDependencies instead of the regular dependencies.
-- We tried autofixing some errors, but it caused the React app to behave in unexpected ways.
-This will be addressed in Sprint 2.

 ## Setup the App
 1. Clone the repository: